AkiraBrown/project-budgeting-app-FrontEnd/README.md

 This is the <mark>Frontend</mark> of the Full Stack Budgeting App that allows the user to interact with the backend.
 This application has full CRUD methods with use of these routes:

+## Dev Instructions

+If running this locally, use <mark>npm start</mark> to start the frontend.
+However the backend has to be running locally as well in order to get the transaction data to appear.
+The frontend defaults to port 3000 and the backend defaults to port 3001.

+Both must be running in order to get the full application experience.

+To close the application use ctrl + c to close the port.

 ## Data Layout

 ```json